 Two factors define whether or not a gentleman has mastered the art of styling.
-First is the ability to discern what type of event he’s attending and second, determining what outfit to wear for which.
-For instance, knowing the difference between a dress shirt vs casual shirt is crucial information that every man needs to know.
+First is the ability to discern what type of event he’s attending and second, determining what men’s outfit to wear for which.
+For instance, knowing the difference between a dress shirt vs. a casual shirt is crucial information that every man needs to know.

 Dress Shirt vs Casual Shirt: Direct Comparison